Helsinki, Finland – 14/04/2020 – Free for publishing

 The project is Finland-wide.
 Age range is from 4 to 120 years.

-Searching for a job? is a partial production by the Live Art Society and Circus Maximus.
+Searching for a job? is a partial production by the Live Art Society, Circus Maximus and the Finnish Labour Museum Werstas.

 The project is funded by the Kone Foundation, the Alfred Kordelin Foundation and the Arts Promotion Centre Finland.